siggiskulason/edgex-config-docs/proxy-setup.md

 Resource = "coredata"
 OutputPath = "accessToken.json"
 ```

-If this is set to oauth2, then the proxy server (Kong) will be configured to use the [OAuth 2.0 plugin](https://docs.konghq.com/hub/kong-inc/oauth2/)
+*Name* can be either oauth2 or jwt.
+Based on that setting, Kong will be initialized to use either of the two authentication methods.

 ## OAuth 2.0

+OAuth2 is implemented in Kong using the [OAuth 2.0 plugin](https://docs.konghq.com/hub/kong-inc/oauth2/)

 ### Step 1 - Enabling the plugin globally